wp-plugins/frontpage-slideshow/readme.txt

 * v 0.9.3 : Uses the CDN copy of jQuery instead of the one included into Wordpress ans minor graphical bugs corrections in admin page and modify post page.
 * v 0.9.4 : Correcting minor bug that was messing the «Slide comment» input field when html was present in it
 * v 0.9.5 : Correcting jQuery libraries compatibility issues that was messing with normal behavior of WP admin area
+* v 0.9.6 : Fixes a wrong behavior that dont load plugin specific JS and CSS when shortcode is used anywhere else than header.php template file.

 == Screenshots ==